 We are developing a few new artists on our label and, with remixes underway of a lot of the music and songs I wrote for film and television, we hope to release several new albums in 2019-20.

-I recognize that to some ‘fans’ my albums and song catalog creates a kind of paradox.
-I cross over many genres, from gospel to rock, from folk to new age, from singer/songwriter to composer.
+I enjoy writing in a wide variety of musical styles… and thus I recognize that I might confuse some of my ‘fans’ from time to time, especially if they have me labelled as one kind of artist, belonging to a singular style of music.
+My songs cross over many genres, from gospel to rock, Church worship to bar room blues, singer songwriter to electronica instrumentalist, jazz wanna-be to orchestral composer.
 Some of my songs are sung in Churches around the world while others are featured in network TV shows and feature films.
-I like to write for different audiences and mediums….. each provide a challenge and that makes writing music interesting to me.
+I like to write for different audiences and mediums.
+Each provide a challenge and that makes writing music much more interesting to me.
 And I realize that this can also make it difficult for audiences…. some are fans of one style and quite bemused by another.

 Hey as Bing Crosby said “Don’t fence me in!”

 During 2012-2015 most of my time was spent writing and producing music for Television and indie film projects.
-However, I wrote a lot of songs during this season and the “You Got Wings” album will be the first of several new albums to be released in 2016.
-Also in 2016 will be the re-release of my older albums into iTunes and Spotify distribution.
-You will also find assorted ‘other songs and instrumentals’ up on my Band Camp store and at Sounds Dangerous (for film-TV-Ad licensing etc).
+However, I wrote a lot of gospel songs during this season and subsequently produced the “You Got Wings” album.

 In March 2011 I released “Rescue Me”.
 In some ways it is a blend of all my previous albums, featuring musicians from the Amazing Stories (now Rhythm Gospel & Blues), with guest vocals from Sandra Stephens and Sam Sparro.